IshanShrivastava71845/Automobilestation/README.md

-Don't forget to create the database and enter in main.py Make sure the sql password is corrrect.
-Import all the files before running the code
-You can change the dimensions of the opening window from main.py
+Remember to create the database and update `main.py` with the correct SQL password.
+Ensure all files are imported before running the code.
+You can also adjust the dimensions of the opening window in `main.py`.